voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 ```
 This way, only when `name` changes we will update the browser `localStorage`.
 A common source of bugs with React Hooks is forgetting to exhaustively declare all of our dependencies in the dependency array, fortunately the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) include a linting rule that warns about missing dependencies.

-`useCallback` and `useMemo` also use the array of dependencies argument to decide if they should return the memoized version of the callback or value respectively than before.
+`useCallback` and `useMemo` also use an array of dependencies argument to decide if they should return the same memoized version of the callback or value respectively than the last execution or not.

 In the case of Vue Composition API, we can use the `watch` function to perform side effects in response of props or state changes.
 Thanks to the reactivity system of Vue the dependencies will be automatically tracked and the registered function will be called reactively when the dependencies changed.
 Going back to our example:
 ```js{5-7}